timbencker/Blender-to-ShapeKeys/README.md

 # Blender-to-ShapeKeys - Blender Animation Export Script

-Convert Blender animations to shape keys for use on other 3D platforms.
-Export your animated modifiers, GeoNodes, rigs, and more.

-## Overview

-This Python script is a utility for 3D artists, web and game developers who need to transfer animations from Blender to various platforms.
+This Python script is a utility for 3D artists, web and game developers enabling export from Blender to other 3D packages.
-It transfers Blender-specific animations — like GeoNodes, armatures, bones — to more often supported animated shape keys.
+Convert Blender-specific animations — like GeoNodes, Modifiers, Armatures — to more often supported animated shape keys.

 ## Supported Platforms